-Orientation, advisement and registration helps you learn everything you need to know before beginning your first semester at USC Upstate.
-Meet your classmates, get acquainted with the campus and register for classes.
+Orientation, advisement, and registration help you learn everything you need to know before beginning your first semester at USC Upstate.
+Meet your classmates, get acquainted with the campus, and register for classes.

 You will meet with an academic adviser who will help you choose the best courses for you.
 Student orientation leaders will help you through the registration process.
 USC Upstate offers orientation sessions for freshmen and transfer students as well as for parents.

 *When registering for orientation, please enter your full USC Upstate email address (email@example.com) and password.